Prudential (PRU)

 11. Return on Equity

 We were impressed by how significantly Prudential blew past analysts’ net premiums earned expectations this quarter.
-We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
-On the other hand, its book value per share missed.
-Overall, this print had some key positives.
-The stock traded up 1.5% to $102.75 immediately after reporting.
+We were also happy its revenue was in line with Wall Street’s estimates.
+On the other hand, its book value per share missed and its EPS fell short of Wall Street’s estimates.
+Overall, this was a mixed quarter.
+The stock remained flat at $106.18 immediately after reporting.

 13. Is Now The Time To Buy Prudential?